November 2018

 Art

-We've been using ArtistStudy1coverfrom confessions of a homeschooler which has been great, learning about different artists which ties in well with learning the historical background too.
+We've been using from confessions of a homeschooler which has been great, learning about different artists which ties in well with learning the historical background too.
 It takes the form of a lapbook.
-We use this series of books Product Details-one on each artist and we watch Khan academy you tube about specific paintings.
+We use this series of books -one on each artist and we watch Khan academy you tube about specific paintings.
 I try to do practical art once a week, ideally based around the artist we've been learning about.

 Music